 In WLAC go to WL_DOMAIN \rightarrow Deployments.
-Select the checkbox next to the existing QuartzDesk web application in the Deployments list.
+Select the checkbox next to the existing QuartzDesk Web Application's name in the Deployments list.
 Click the Delete button at the top of the list.
 Wait for the action to complete.

-Upon successful removal, the QuartzDesk web application disappears from the Deployments list.
+Upon successful removal, the QuartzDesk Web Application's name disappears from the Deployments list.